-(sometimes skipped, can be taken as a summer camp course)
+Math (sometimes skipped, can be taken as a summer camp course)

 In the first semester, the students learn to multiply and divide numbers written as powers, find numbers that cannot be written as fractions, use square and cube roots, and extend their understanding from proportional to linear relationships.
 In the second semester, the students learn about special properties of right triangles, how to work with big and small numbers, and how to make scatter plots to analyze data.

-(often taken in 8th grade)
+Algebra I (often taken in 8th grade)

 Symbolic reasoning and calculations with symbols are central to Algebra 1.
 Through the study of Algebra 1, the students develop an understanding of the symbolic language of mathematics and the sciences.
 In addition, algebraic skills and concepts are developed and used in a wide variety of problem-solving situations.

 In Algebra 1, students write algebraic expressions, solve linear equations and simple linear systems, and graph relationships.
 They solve quadratic equations by factoring, completing the square, and graphically.
-They understand rate of change, inequalities, monomial and polynomial expressions, exponents, and functions, understanding the practical applications and real-world uses of algebra.
+They understand the rate of change, inequalities, monomial and polynomial expressions, exponents, and functions, understanding the practical applications and real-world uses of algebra.

 This course is designed to introduce students to American History from its beginnings through World War I. Students will be assessed in a variety of ways, including multiple choice quizzes and tests, unit exams, short answer questions, essays, analyzing primary source documents, producing geographically relevant maps, and participating in topical discussions.